SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

 You will ...

-* install a basic SeisComP installation.
+* make a basic SeisComP installation.

 :Pre-requisites for this tutorial:
 * None